JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/services.png)

- * the button labeled "+" and "-" can be used to scan through the list of services;
+ * the buttons labeled "+" and "-" can be used to scan through the list of services;
  * the up- and down arrow can be used to scan through the channels, a channel can be selected by touching an element of the combobox;
  * the button labeled *favourites* controls  whether the list of services from the currently selected channel or the list of favourites is shown,